pashacraydon/pashacraydon.github.io/_posts/2017-10-04-keep-react-tests-maintainable.markdown

 ## Summary

 In short, keep tests maintainable by making sure you keep your tests isolated and free from any dependencies.
 Don't overcomplicate your tests by testing logic you did not write.
-Keep your tests specific by describing them from the perspective of an engineer.
+Keep your tests specific by describing them from the perspective of a developer.
 Avoid testing the logic of child components by using `shallow` methods to traverse your components.